 If you have a stack of board games at home that you rarely play or if have games/apps on your phone or tablet - why not make use of them?

 Block out a night for staying in and having a ‘games night’.
-It’s pretty much free (except for any drinks you might need) and it’s a nice way to unwind and have fun at the end of a day.
+It’s pretty much free (except for any drinks you might need) and it’s a nice way to unwind and have fun at the end of the day.
 If you don’t have any board games, you can always pay a visit to a local charity shop.
 They are always filled with board games of every kind and are usually no more than a few pounds.